brightsg/Dubrovnik/Readme.md

 The following project goals are outstanding:

-1. Add code generator support for dynamic cached properties
-2. 100% support for mscorlib.dll
+1. 100% support for mscorlib.dll

 Accomplished Project Goals
 ==========================